Versión en Español

 Did you know?

-Chileans consume an average of 3.5 kilograms of salmon per capita each year (IFOP, 2020), significantly more than other fish such as tuna, which only reach 1.7 kilograms per inhabitant.
+Chileans consume an average of 3.5 kilograms of salmon per capita each year (IFOP, 2020), significantly more than other fish such as tuna, which only reaches 1.7 kilograms per inhabitant.

 Recommended